-So many vital services are completely reliant on spectrum that it forms an indispensable part of all of our lives - and one that is often taken for granted.
+So many vital services are completely reliant on spectrum that it forms an indispensable part of all of our lives and one that is often taken for granted.
 Yet in a world which demands ever increasing amounts of information, faster communications and higher definition media, it is important to be aware that useable radio spectrum is a scarce resource where rapidly growing demand exceeds supply.

 Few examples illustrate this better than mobile services.

 In 1990 there were around 12 million mobile subscriptions worldwide and no data services.
-In 2013 the number of subscriptions surpassed 6.5 billion with the amount of data on networks reaching 1,577 Petabytes per month - the equivalent of 500 billion mp3 files or 800 million hours of streaming HD video.
+In 2015, the number of mobile subscriptions surpassed 7.6 billion (GSMA Mobile Economy 2016) with the amount of date on networks reaching 1,577 exabytes per month by the end of 2015 - the equivalent of 1 trillion mp3 files or 425 million hours of streaming HD video.